harshkhare/WordsAsMarkovChains/README.md

 It can also be noted that when model is trained with words of a specific lengths, then the frequency of generation of input words increases substantially, suggesting that the model is able to learn length-specific features of the words.

 A sample output of testMarkovModel.py can be found in testMarkovModel.out.

+Original application for which the code was built:
+There are several applications for which Markov chains could be used.
+While current examples are for generating words in English text, the code was originally built to identify and generate intrinsically disordered proteins sequences.
+An amino acid sequence of a protein can be considered as a Markov chain.
+With enough training, this generative model can generate new protein sequences similar to the ones in the training set.
+This is particularly useful for generating sequences of intrinsically disordered proteins, which are low complexity sequences in most cases.
+Generating new but realistic sequences of this type is notoriously difficult and Markov model approach could be one of the ways to generate new sequences of intrinsically disordered proteins.
+Besides generating new sequences, identification of such sequences can also be accomplished using Markov models.
+Such predictions are based on the probability of a given sequence.